andreykobal/saga-multiverse-hackathon/README.md

 6. Configure the Saga Multiverse chainlet, connect your Metamask to the network and obtain the necessary testnet tokens [Saga CLI Quickstart Guide](https://docs.saga.xyz/getting-started/quickstart-guide)

-7. Build and run the game to start playing Diamond Quest Adventure!
+7. Build and run the game to start playing Retrocity!

 ## Smart Contract Deployment